-The call is now open for applications to the 2020 Young Researchers Award.
+The 2022 edition of the 2022 Young Researchers Award is now with a new call open.
 This annual programme aims to foster innovative research and investigation in biodiversity informatics by graduate students whose master’s and doctoral studies rely on GBIF-mediated data.
+The deadline for submissions at national level is May 31th 2022.

-The 2020 programme will provide €5,000 prizes recognizing the work of two graduate students—preferably, one Master’s and one PhD candidate.
-Portugal, as a GBIF Participant Country, will nominate two candidates selected among national applications submitted to the GBIF Portuguese Node by April 17th, 2020.
-The Fundação para a Ciência e a Tecnologia, through the Scientific Council for Natural and Environmental Sciences will collaborate with the Portuguese Node to select the two portuguese nominees to be presented by Portugal.
+The 2022 programme will provide €5,000 prizes recognizing the work of two graduate students—preferably, one Master’s and one PhD candidate.
+Portugal, as a GBIF Participant Country, will nominate two candidates selected among national applications submitted to the GBIF Portuguese Node by May 31th, 2022.
+The Portuguese Node of GBIF will select the two portuguese nominees to be presented by Portugal.

 Candidates to be nominated by Portugal must be enrolled in a university graduation programme to be eligible for the award.
 Candidates must be either Portuguese citizens or citizens of another country but students in a Portuguese institution.